seeker/arma3-vagrant/README.md

 Use vagrant to setup a virtual machine that runs a Arma 3 dedicated server.
 This server is intended for development, as such the used configuration may not be secure for production.

+## Note
+This repository uses submodules, use `git clone --recursive `